Xiphe/THEMASTER/readme.md

   Modified by [Jeremy Clark](http://clark-technet.com)
   [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=73N8G8UPGDG2Q)

-Inspired means that i have seen this **brilliant project**, started to use it and than started to write my own version with the intention to just have the functionality i really use.
+Inspired means that i have seen this **brilliant project**, started to use them and than started to write my own version with the intention to just have the functionality i really use.
 I got the idea of how things are working by analyzing and using the code of